-Xenon high-intensity-discharge headlights flank the S4's double grille, which features unique S-model execution.
-Large front air intakes are installed, and the sedan receives a trunk-mounted spoiler.
-AVUS forged alloy wheels hold 18-inch tires, and the side mirrors have aluminum accents.
+Xenon high-intensity-discharge headlights flank the S4's grille, which features a unique S-model look.
+Large front air intakes are installed, and the sedan has a trunk-mounted spoiler.
+Alloy wheels hold 18-inch tires, and the side mirrors have aluminum accents.
 The S4's sport suspension includes stiffer shocks and springs, stronger stabilizer bars and a lowered ride height.

 All S4s are prewired for either Sirius or XM Satellite Radio.
-Options include a navigation system, heated front seats and a 215-watt Bose premium sound system.
+Options include a navigation system and a Bose premium sound system.

 Under the Hood

 Audi's 4.2-liter V-8, which is also used in the automaker's larger models, was modified to fit into the S4's compact engine compartment.
-Developing 340 hp at 7,000 rpm, the V-8 produces 302 pounds-feet of torque at 3,500 rpm.
-Audi claims the S4 can accelerate from zero to 60 mph in 5.3 seconds when equipped with the six-speed-manual gearbox.
+Developing 340 horsepower at 7,000 rpm, the V-8 produces 302 pounds-feet of torque at 3,500 rpm.
+Audi says the S4 can accelerate from zero to 60 mph in 5.3 seconds when equipped with the six-speed manual gearbox.
 A specially tuned exhaust system is installed.
-A six-speed-automatic transmission that features a manual-shift provision is available.
+A six-speed automatic transmission that features a manual-shift provision is available.

-Audi already had an A4 convertible in its lineup but chose to add a high-performance S4 edition as a mid-2004 model.
-The four-passenger convertible's grille is different from the sedan's.
-In addition, the exhaust pipes are larger, and a rear spoiler isn't used on the composite trunklid.
+An iPod connection kit is available for 2008, and heated front seats are standard.
 Powertrain details for the S4 Cabriolet are the same as the sedan's.
 In models equipped with the automatic transmission, paddle shifters are included for manual gear changes.
 Audi claims a 0-to-60-mph acceleration time of 5.8 seconds with the manual gearbox.